 That doesn’t mean you have to look like a schlub, though, and you’ll feel less conspicuous when you arrive at your destination if you still look nice.
 I have a pic of my current go-to long flight outfit below, minus the big burgundy wine cardigan I wear (and you can see peeking out of my duffel).

-- My standard flight attire is dark leggings (I’m partial to these), a long (a.k.a. covers-your-butt) soft t-shirt or long-sleeved shirt, and a long, comfy cardigan—layers are key, since temperature varies dramatically!
+- My standard flight attire is dark leggings (I’ve long been partial to these, but am newly OBSESSED with these), a long (a.k.a. covers-your-butt) soft t-shirt or long-sleeved shirt, and a long, comfy cardigan—layers are key, since temperature varies dramatically!

 - Wear non-stinky shoes that have some room in them (for feet swelling) and are comfortable to walk around in.
 I wear Tieks, because they slip off and on easily but have space and are cushioned for walking in the airport.
 Any kind of flats or tennis shoes will work well.
-Rothy’s are another favorite of mine, very breathable.
+Rothy’s are another favorite of mine, very breathable and machine washable.

 - Bring a nice soft, warm pair of socks in your carry-on, and as soon as you get settled on the plane, slip them on (either inside your shoes or remove your shoes).
 This will help keep your feet warm and also gives you room for feet swelling during the flight.